- Starting school

 Transitions are important in children’s lives and need to be carefully planned.
 During this time you and your child should be supported by staff at your child’s current educational setting.
 This can be done through meetings, liaising with support services, giving advice and visiting the new setting.

-Unless a child has a proposed or final Education, Health and Care Plan (EHCP), parents must apply for a secondary school place through the coordinated admissions process on the application form provided by us.
+Unless a child has a proposed or final Education, Health and Care Plan (EHCP), parents and carers must apply for a primary or secondary school place through the coordinated admissions process on the application form provided by Enfield Council.

 Children with an EHCP moving from primary to secondary school